haiku/website/content/guides/daily-tasks/netservices.md

 new password:
 repeat new password:</pre></p>

 <div class='box-info'>To access your Haiku system remotely, you will need to know its network address.
 Haiku's default hostname is shredder.
-If shredder doesn't resolve, you can simply launch the <span class='app'>Network</span> preference applet to find your system's network address.</div>
+If shredder doesn't resolve, you can simply launch the
+<span class='app'>Network</span> preference applet to find your system's network address.
+You can change the hostname by editing /system/settings/network/hostname.</div>

 <h3>ftpd - an FTP server daemon</h3>
 Haiku can easily be made to listen for incoming FTP connections to serve its files.